Docker Compose-Based Deployment of a Validator Node

 Please download the release artifacts containing the docker-compose files, from here: Download Bundle, and extract the bundle:

-The onboarding secret is a one-time use secret that expires after 24 hours.
+The onboarding secret provided by your sponsor.
+If you don’t already have one, ask your sponsor.
+Note that onboarding secrets are one-time use and expire after 48 hours.
 If you don’t join before it expires, you need to request a new secret from your SV sponsor.

 DevNet-only

-On DevNet, you can obtain an onboarding secret automatically by calling the following endpoint on any SV (the GSF URL used here for illustration):
+On DevNet, you can obtain an onboarding secret automatically by calling the following endpoint on any SV (replace

 Deployment